tylerpearson/best-buddies/README.md

 The database is Postgres and has close to 4gb's of data in it now.
 When I was running a bunch of servers, I was able to easily bump to a larger database server with Heroku's amazing setup to handle more simultaneous database connections.

 Caching is done with MemCachier.
 Images are stored on S3 and Cloudfront is used as a CDN for assets.
 Phusion Passenger with Nginx was used as the web app server.
 Raygun and New Relic were used for monitoring errors and the servers.

-It's a microsite and I put it together quickly, so it has some *really ugly code*, but I'm going to open source it anyway in case anyone finds it interesting.

 ![Screenshot](http://i.imgur.com/F9JHzsx.png)